mabruzzo/grackle_transcribe/README.md

 python declare_fortran_signatures.py --grackle-src-dir=/path/to/grackle/src/clib
 ```

+An example of the transcribed file can be found [here](https://pastebin.com/qFf2bKK2).

-### Transcription
+### Quick Transcription Example

 Then you can use the ``transcribe.py`` script to generate a source and header file for the first function in a given file.

-An invocation might look like:
+Here we provide 2 quick examples of invocations (jump to the next section for more sophisticated examples -- we also show some examples of the results).

 ```sh
 python transcribe.py \